Vicky Kaushal: Breakthrough (2018–2020)

-A year later, Kaushal featured alongside Bhumi Pednekar in the horror film Bhoot – Part One: The Haunted Ship (2020), as a grief-stricken shipping officer.
+A year later, Kaushal starred in the horror film Bhoot – Part One: The Haunted Ship (2020), as a grief-stricken shipping officer.
 He suffered an accident during the filming of an action sequence and fractured his cheekbone.
 Saibal Chatterjee of NDTV found Kaushal to be "earnest" in a film he dismissed as a "horrific misfire".

-Sardar Udham and beyond (2021–present)
+Career progression (2021–present)

 Kaushal's sole release in 2021 was Shoojit Sircar's Sardar Udham which premiered digitally on Amazon Prime Video after multiple delays due to the COVID-19 pandemic.
 The film is based on the life of Udham Singh, a freedom fighter who assassinated Michael O'Dwyer as revenge for his role in the Jallianwala Bagh massacre of 1919.
 In order to play the younger version of his character, who was 19 years old at the time of the massacre, Kaushal lost over 15 kilograms of weight within two months.
 The film received critical acclaim, particularly for Kaushal's performance, with Chatterjee calling it his best performance to date.
 Subhash K. Jha of Firstpost shared the same opinion, adding "Kaushal's Udham Singh is a performance laced with grace, tinged with bitterness, and defined by a dormant rage".
-For his performance, Kaushal won the IIFA Award for Best Actor and the Filmfare Award for Best Actor (Critics), in addition to his second nomination for the Filmfare Award for Best Actor.
+For his performance, Kaushal won the IIFA Award for Best Actor and the Filmfare Critics Award for Best Actor, in addition to his second nomination for the Filmfare Award for Best Actor.